strudland/jsonapi/README.md

-# JSON API with Node and Mongo
+# Todo list JSON API with Node, Express, Mongo and jQuery